-Additionally, women who battle eating disorders and substance abuse disorders related to adhering to gender-based standards of beauty can heave the treatment they deserve.
-Female-focused treatments allow each group member to discuss private gender-focused topics and be understood, feel safe in support groups with the same gender of attendees, not be focused on relationship developments with members of the opposite gender, and receive hands-on care and medications and other treatments ideal for women.
+Additionally, women who battle eating disorders and substance abuse disorders related to adhering to gender-based standards of beauty can have the treatment they deserve.
+Female-focused treatments allow each group member to discuss private gender-focused topics and be understood, feel safe in support groups with the same gender of attendees, not be focused on relationship developments with members of the opposite gender, and receive hands-on care and medications and other treatment ideal for women.

 Make a Call (855) 826-4464

 Female-specific treatment provides care with women’s individual needs in mind.
 These can include female group facilitators and female counselors or therapists.
 Substance disorders often co-exist with anxiety and depression that impact women more frequently than men.
 Themes like motherhood, changes in behavior due to hormonal imbalances, workplace challenges (sexism, or balancing work with motherhood), verbal, and physical and sexual abuse may be uncomfortable if discussed with men present.
 Female-specific groups allow the ultimate freedom of expression and can enhance overall trust in treatment programs.

 A study confirmed the types of mental health challenges women face are unique to their treatment preferences and comfort level.
 Additionally, women are more likely to attend and stay through treatment for substance abuse disorders when compared to men.
 Specific factors impacting the recovery experience for women include the involvement of a family member.
 Including a loved one can offer the emotional support needed in recovery to thrive.
 Studies show women are more likely to complete treatment if they stayed at a specific location.
 This means if a woman finds a center offering the necessary treatment she prefers and she continues treatment, she is better able to complete her recovery.

 Female-focused groups allow members to discuss private gender-focused topics and and feel safe in same-gendered support groups.